Giardia at a glance

 The live cycle occurs in two stages; the fragile trophozoites found in the small intestine and hard cysts that are shed in the environment via the feces.
 Cysts can survive up to seven months, especially in damp environments.

 - Trophozoites are the active motile (swimming) form, and it is at this stage that it lives in the intestines feeding and reproducing.
-The trophozoites have flagella, which are long hair-like structures which enables toe protozoa to move around.
+The trophozoites have flagella, which are long hair-like structures that enable the protozoa to move around.
 During the feeding stage, the parasite replicates in the small intestine by binary fission (this is the asexual reproductive process where one cell divides into two cells).

 - The trophozoites move towards the colon where they produce a cyst wall.
 The trophozoite within the cyst divides once, and this mature cyst now contains two trophozoites.
 This cyst is carried away by the passing fecal stream and leaves the body in the feces.
 It can take as little as three days post-infection for cysts to appear in the feces.
 Cysts are extremely hardy and can survive for several months in cool, moist environments.